What you’ll need

 End-user registration

-Register end users with Dfns so they can create a passkey.
+Register end users with DFNS so they can create a passkey.
 Two methods are available: delegated registration (your service account creates users, recommended for full control) or social registration (users authenticate with Google directly, simpler but less flexible).Wallet creation and delegation

 Create wallets and delegate them to your end users, either during registration or as a separate step.
 After delegation:- Only the end user can authorize transactions via their passkey